 - Chill the dough.
 Cover the bowl of dough tightly with plastic wrap and place in the refrigerator for thirty minutes.

-- Shape and fill the dough.
+- Roll into balls and press indentation.
 Using cookie scoop or tablespoon, portion out the dough and roll into balls.
 Roll them in the granulated sugar and place them onto the baking sheets one inch apart in all directions.
-Indent each ball of cookie dough using your thumb, or the handle of a large wooden spoon.
+Indent each ball of cookie dough using your thumb or the handle of a large wooden spoon.
 Carefully place a small amount of jam into each cookie.

 - Bake.
 Bake at 350°F for 12-14 minutes or until the cookies are set.
 The bottoms and edges will be slightly golden brown.
 Allow to cool on a wire rack until cool.
 Store at room temperature for up to 3 days.

 The best part about old-fashioned thumbprint cookies?
-They’re customizable: you can use different fruit jams, icing, caramel sauce…the possibilities are endless!
+You can customize them by using different fruit jams, icing, or caramel sauce.
+Choose something you love. ❤️

 I hope you enjoy this recipe as much as we did.
 Happy baking!